Inflectra/rapise-documentation/docs/Libraries/WebDriver.md

 <a name="FindElements"></a>
 #### FindElements

 Finds a list of elements that match the supplied By object.
+Requires Rapise 8.3+.

 ```javascript
 WebDriver.FindElements(by, by)